MelbourneDeveloper/ChristianFindlay.com/site/_posts/2000-1-1-flutter-rx-signals-riverpod-rxdart.md

 **Storing Computed Values**: This framework automatically minimizes recomputes by versioning values.
 When a new value arrives, it only recomputes delta changes.
 This saves on performance.

-Signals is a port of Preact.js Signals to Dart and Flutter by [Rody Davis](https://twitter.com/rodydavis), who works on Flutter at Google.
+Signals is a port of Preact.js Signals to Dart and Flutter by [Rody Davis](https://twitter.com/rodydavis), who works on the solutions DevRel team at Google.
 Signals deals with Flutter state management by triggering computations when any value (dependency) in the dependency graph changes.
 Signals efficiently manages a network of interconnected values, where a change in one value automatically propagates updates to other related values.
 The [`watch`](https://pub.dev/documentation/signals/latest/signals_flutter/Watch-class.html) extension is the only thing necessary to trigger Flutter rebuilds.

 This feature eliminates the need for manual tracking and updating of dependent values.
 It significantly simplifies the development of reactive applications.
 You can declaratively define complex relationships between data points and ensure that changes reflect seamlessly and automatically across the entire dependency graph.